State of Washington Classified Job Specification

-Routine patrol or call-out for highway incidents to expedite traffic flow.
-Clear debris from travelway and may provide motorist assistance;
+Performs routine patrol or call-out for highway incidents to expedite traffic flow.
+Clears debris from highway and may provide motorist assistance;

 Acts as flagger, places traffic cones and other traffic control devices to ensure a smooth flow of traffic;

-Occasionally will assist with rough carpentry, stone masonry and cement work and uses the appropriate tools connected therewith;
+Occasionally assists with rough carpentry, stone masonry and cement work and uses the appropriate tools connected therewith;

 Maintains good safety and public relations and practices;

 May operate Class A heavy equipment as designated on the approved Department of Transportation Equipment List; may operate Class B and C level equipment on an as-needed basis with appropriate pay provisions except in a training program;